agiac/rivo/README.md

 - `WithBufferSize(int)`: sets the buffer size of the output channel.
 Default is 0;
 - `WithStopOnError(bool)`: if true, the pipeable will stop processing items when an error is encountered.
 Default is false.

+## Utilities

+`rivo` also comes with a set of utilities which cannot be expressed as pipeables but can be useful when working with streams:

+- `OrDone`: returns a channel which will be closed when the provided context is done;
+- `Tee` and `TeeN`: returns n streams that each receive a copy of each item from the input stream;

+## Error handling

+TODO

+## Examples

 More examples can be found in the [examples](./examples) folder.

-### Error handling

-TODO

-## Pipeables

-`rivo` comes with a set of built-in pipeables.
-Here's a list of the currently available ones:

-- `Of`: returns a pipeable which returns a stream that will emit the provided values;
-- `FromFunc`: returns a pipeable which returns a stream that will emit the values returned by the provided function;
-- `Filter`: filters the input stream using the given function;
-- `Map`: maps the input stream using the given function;
-- `Do`: performs a side effect for each item in the input stream;
+---

 ## Contributing

 Contributions are welcome!
-If you have an idea for a new pipeable, a bug to report or a feature request, please open an issue or a pull request.
+If you have any ideas, suggestions or bug reports, please open an issue or a pull request.

 ## Roadmap

 - [ ] Add more pipeables, also using the [RxJS list of operators](https://rxjs.dev/guide/operators) as a reference:
+  - [ ] Batch
   - [ ] IO
   - [ ] Error handling
   - [ ] Time-based
   - [ ] SQL
   - [ ] AWS
   - [ ] ...
+- [ ] Add more utilities
+  - [ ] Merge
 - [ ] Add more examples
 - [ ] Error handling section in the README